 There weren’t a lot of guitar secrets given away which is what I was hoping for.
 Then again, the creative process of playing guitar (or any other instrument) is very personal and what is expressed by one player is different that what is expressed by another player.
 That is the nature of the Muse; she comes through different musicians like they’re each their own unique radio station tuned into a different frequency with all frequencies coming from the same power source.

 I visualize a kind of cosmic jukebox that plays what I’m tuned into and that comes through either in a recording by someone else or through me and my own instrument of choice.
-My two main instruments of choice are voice and guitar with occasional keyboard and recorder being played.
+My two main instruments of choice are voice and guitar with the occasional keyboard and recorder being played.
 At various times, I have the gift of picking out a song from the cosmic jukebox and playing it in my musical memory radio station or picking up my guitar and singing it.
-My jukebox access does have a strong preference for folk, rock, country, blues, pop, and sometimes jazz and classical.
+I will admit that my jukebox access does have a strong preference for folk, rock, country, blues, pop, and sometimes jazz and classical.
 Those strong preferences are like pre-sets on my car radio.
 And, there are times I’m able to change the pre-sets by listening awhile to other musical genres (ex., Celtic, show tunes, ragtime).
 As James Taylor once wrote, “Hey mister, that’s me up on the jukebox…..”